metractive/youtube-searcher-node/README.md

 ```

 It will ask what you would like to search on YouTube and result the last 5 results.<br />
-Choose one of the results writing the number in console and the choosen link will open.
+Choose one of the results writing the number in console and the chosen link will open.